 NSF Mission Trips

 Our mission teams are made-up of renowned spine surgeons and allied health professionals who are committed to giving patients access to the surgical treatment they critically need, while providing a pathway toward a normal life at no cost to them.
 These individuals volunteer their time and expertise out of the sheer love of giving back and changing lives.

 Where We Go

-With your support and the new team’s hard work over the last year, NSF is excited to announce it is relaunching the direct mission trip program in TWO new locations: Monterrey, Mexico and Tegucigalpa, Honduras
+With your support and the new team’s hard work over the last year, NSF is excited to announce it is relaunching the NSF directed mission trip program in TWO new locations: Monterrey, Mexico and Tegucigalpa, Honduras

-The direct mission trips to Tegucigalpa, Honduras will focus on adult degenerative cases.
+The NSF directed mission trips to Tegucigalpa, Honduras will focus on adult degenerative cases.
 We plan to evaluate 30-40 adult patients with degenerative spine diagnoses and provide surgery to 10-20 of the individuals.
 These are individuals living in debilitating pain, some unable to work or even walk, but because of the severely limited resources in this area, are left with no options for relief.
 NSF will be the first group to bring spine surgery to the One World Holy Family surgery center and the patients it serves – making this an exciting partnership for both the foundation and community of Tegucigalpa.

 2017 Directed Missions